cwk30/cwk30.github.io/Engineering.md

 </div>
 <br>

 After the wingplates were delivered, we assembled the plane together.
-Finally our baby was born!
+Finally, our baby was born!

 ![Final Prototype Folded]({{ site.baseurl }}/images/finalfolded.jpg)
 <div style="text-align:center;">